 If you're self-funding your PhD or postgraduate research degree, there are plenty of funding options available.
 Find out what's on offer, who's eligible, and how to apply.

 UK government doctoral loans scheme

 Postgraduate Doctoral Loans are Government loans you can use for tuition fees, living costs and other course costs, if you're applying for a PhD or Professional Doctorate with us.
 The loan is paid directly to you, and you can apply online here.

 The amount you’ll receive isn’t based on your or your family’s income.
-So you can choose how much you borrow (up to £25,700 over your whole course).
+So you can choose how much you borrow (up to £26,445 over your whole course).
 The loan will be divided equally across each year of study.
 You can apply for a Postgraduate Doctoral Loan in any year of your course.
 But if you apply after your first year, you might not get the maximum amount.
 You can get up to £11,222 each year if your course starts on or after 1 August 2020.

 You will start repaying your loan after your course if your annual income is more than £21,000.
 If you took out a Postgraduate Master's loan these 2 balances will be added together.
 If you had an undergraduate loan, you’ll pay both at the same time.

 To be eligible for a Postgraduate Doctoral Loan you must be under the age of 60 at the start of your course and be a UK or EU national starting your programme in the 2020/21 academic year.
 Further residency criteria apply, please check the official government website.

 You won’t be able to get a Postgraduate Doctoral Loan if you’ll be receiving any Research Council funding or are on a paid studentship.
 Some courses may not be eligible – if yours isn't, it will say so on the course page.

 You may be able to get an alumni discount if you have previously studied at the University of Portsmouth.
 This is a 20% discount on any self-funded element of your tuition fees on a full-time or part-time postgraduate course.